fleetdm/fleet/docs/REST API/rest-api.md

 | script          | file    | form | **Required**.
 The file containing the script.    |
 | team_id         | integer | form | _Available in Fleet Premium_.
 The team ID.
 If specified, the script will only be available to hosts assigned to this team.
 If not specified, the script will only be available to hosts on **no team**.  |

+Script line endings are automatically converted from CRLF to LF for compatibility with both non-Windows shells and PowerShell.

 #### Example

 `POST /api/v1/fleet/scripts`